vbtiwari11/LibraryAPI/README.md

 3.run command "pip install -r requirements.txt"
-once all reuirements are installed
+once all reuirements are installed run command : cd library_api

-4. run command 'py manage.py makemigrations'
+4.run command 'py manage.py makemigrations'

-5. run command 'py manage.py migrate'
+5.run command 'py manage.py migrate'

-6. run command 'py managee.py runserver'
+6.run command 'py manage.py runserver'
-you will be prompted to http://127.0.0.1:8000/ 7.Change url to http://127.0.0.1:8000/swagger-ui/#/
+you will be prompted to http://127.0.0.1:8000/

+7.Change url to http://127.0.0.1:8000/swagger-ui/#/

-8. Now you can add the parameters and execute to see the results. for Student you can use 'S001,S002....' for librarian 'L001,L002..' for Book 'Book 1','Book 2',....
+8.Now you can add the parameters and execute to see the results. for Student you can use 'S001,S002....' for librarian 'L001,L002..' for Book 'Book 1','Book 2',....